qyzqyz1/Data-Science-Portfolio/Software Engineering Projects/Building Python packages and Unit Testing/README.md

 - **Other files in the main folder**: individual python package files from the areaCalculator folder.
 They are placed here to be accessible by Travis CI.

 ## Practiced Skills:
-- Building Python Package (with subpackages and inheritance)
+- Building python package (with subpackages and inheritance)
-- Creating Unit Testing Classes
+- Creating unit testing classes
 - Integrating try-except statements into unit testing
 - Checking coverage reports
 - Continuous Integration on Travis